NotAShelf/ssa/README.md

 ## License

-SSA is licensed under the [MIT License](LICENSE).
-See the license file for more details.
+SSA is licensed under the MIT License.
+See [LICENSE](LICENSE) for more details.